ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 Gond's blade hovered.
 In the staccato hush he heard his own breathing and, beneath it, the echo of forging hammers—of the life he'd left, lives he'd taken.
 He lowered the sword.

-"Run," he told the slaver.
-The man scrambled away, discarding crossbow, vanishing into salt mist.
+"Get out of my sight," Gond growled, lowering the blade.
+"And if I ever see your face again..."
+He let the threat hang.
+The man scrambled away, dropping his crossbow, and vanished into the salt mist.

 The air settled.
 Gond sank to one knee as fresh blood oozed from his arm.

 ---

-#### Refuge at the Way‑Station
+## Refuge at the Way‑Station

 By twilight they reached the abandoned way‑station, moss‑covered walls glowing emerald in dying light.
 Broken statues of forgotten gods lined the courtyard, their faces weathered blank—judging neither the righteous nor the damned.